openBackhaul/MycomButler/README.md

 ### Description
 The MycomButler is extracting performance data of radio interfaces and Ethernet interfaces from the MicroWaveDeviceInventory and puts them into a format that is accepted by Mycom.

 (In principle, it is expected that applications and tools are using the REST interface to consume services and data from other applications.
-In case OSS-MYCOM would not be able to address the REST interface at the MicroWaveDeviceInventory this converter could be provided.)
+In case OSS-MYCOM would not be able to address the REST interface at the MicroWaveDeviceInventory (incl. participating at the OperationKey management) this converter could be provided.)

 ### Relevance
 The MycomButler supports embedding the MW SDN domain into the existing software landscape.